 Rainbow Eucalyptus Trees Care

 Transplanting these trees is not a good idea—they aren't fans of root disturbance.
-If you want to move them or overwinter them indoors, then you'll want to grow your rainbow eucalyptus in a large container.
+If you want to start seeds indoors, you'll want to grow your rainbow eucalyptus in a large container that can be easily transplanted outside.
 You'll want to select a warm, sheltered site as these trees don't like cold, drying winds.

-Because of their fast growth rate and size, choose a site that is far enough away from structures, foundations, and drainage systems as the sprawling roots could cause problems.
+Because of their fast growth rate and size, choose a site that is far enough away from structures, foundations, power lines, and drainage systems as the sprawling roots could cause problems.

 Rainbow eucalyptus trees need plenty of sun, so plant in a position with access to unfiltered light.